wswslzp/PengLib/README.md

 The `PhaseSramConverter` takes a parameter that specifies the SRAM vendor.
 It depends on which memory compiler you are using.
 Here as an example the `Huali` memory compiler is used.

-Users have to provide the necessary information of a vendor:
+Users have to provide the necessary information of a memory vendor:
-* How an SRAM of the vendor connects to the memory wrapper.
+* How an SRAM of this vendor connects to the memory wrapper.
 * Which memory topology is allowed, single port / dual port / two port ...
 * The naming convention of an SRAM.